Cairngorm Plateau disaster: Start of expedition

 On Saturday, 20 November, the party set off on a two-day navigational exercise to cross the Cairngorm Plateau from Cairn Gorm south to Ben Macdui.
-Because they were very late in starting (it was almost 11:00 when they left Lagganlia), they used the Cairngorm ski lift to get close to the plateau, and as had been planned they separated into two groups: the more experienced group, made up of mostly boys, led by Beattie set off and was followed by the less experienced group of four girls and two boys and their two female guides, Davidson and Sunderland.
-After crossing the plateau both groups were to descend to the Corrour Bothy, at a much lower level in the Lairig Ghru where they would spend the night.
+Because they were very late in starting (it was almost 11:00 when they left Lagganlia), they used the Cairngorm ski lift to get close to the plateau, and as had been planned they separated into two groups: the more experienced group, made up of mostly boys and led by Beattie, set off and was followed by the less experienced group of four girls and two boys and their two female guides, Davidson and Sunderland.
+After crossing the plateau, both groups were to descend to the Corrour Bothy, at a much lower level in the Lairig Ghru, where they would spend the night.
 Sunset was just before 16:00.
-The Davidson group would then return, along the Lairig Ghru, while the Beattie group would return by traversing Cairn Toul and Braeriach, on the far side of the valley.
-In case of emergency each group was to go to the Curran shelter, high on the plateau.
+The Davidson group would then return along the Lairig Ghru, while the Beattie group would return by traversing Cairn Toul and Braeriach on the far side of the valley.
+In case of emergency, each group was to go to the Curran shelter, high on the plateau.
 That plan had been approved in advance by the head of Lagganlia, John Paisley, who could forbid unsuitable expeditions.

 Shortly after the groups set off, the weather deteriorated, as had been forecast to the groups' knowledge, but the Beattie party successfully navigated to the Curran shelter, where they dug snow from the door and spent the night.
 Davidson, worried that her group would not be able to find the shelter in white-out conditions (she knew that it could become completely covered in snow), decided on a forced bivouac out on the plateau.
 She chose a site at a slight dip at the head of the Feith Buidhe burn, about 500 yd east of Lochan Buidhe and the Curran shelter.
 Beattie was not worried about the missing people because he assumed that they had gone to some other shelter.